initseis/oop-school-library/README.md

 - Implement classes and objects in Ruby.
 - Implement encapsulation and inheritance with Ruby.
 - Run a program using the command line.
+- Implement composition (as an example of the design pattern).

 ## Authors